shirangi/decline_curves_2pointOooh/README.md

 conda env create -f environment.yml pip install -e .
 ```
-There is also a dockerfile which provided the required development environment.
+There is also a dockerfile which provided the required development environment - once in the container, cd into the mapped directory and `pip install -e .`.
 Also, no need for GPU, this is kindergarden.